 For similar reasons, the Final Rule is limited and therefore we find it is not appropriate to expand the No-Conduit Rule adopted here to include employees who are not "marketing function employees," such as gas purchasing employees.

-81. In addition, Washington Gas has not provided sufficient reason to expand the No-Conduit Rule to gas purchasing employees or other employees of the public utility who are not marketing function employees.
-In this Final Rule the Commission's intent is to
+81. In addition, Washington Gas has not provided sufficient reason to expand the Noare not marketing function employees.
+In this Final Rule the Commission's intent is to remove barriers to the sharing of non-public, operational information between